-We’ve been in the industry for quite a few years, and been asked thousands of questions.
+We’ve been in the industry for quite a few years, and been asked thousands of questions about lip injections.

 This is a bit tricky to answer because the Therapeutic Goods of Australia prohibits publicly naming products.
 However, there are many brands on the market, and within those brands many products.
 We use only Galderma products, which are known as the top products available in the world.